jutunen/vaccine-exercise-2021/README.md

 ## Setting up the environment
 These instructions assume Linux environment with Nodejs runtime installed.

+Development was done with Node version 14.15.0 and Postgres version 13.3.

 ### 1. Install PostgreSQL to your local environment
 Then create database and user with password.